BND Hamburger Icon

 “The ability of machine learning to assist in spotting suspected fraud is well established, but human-led data science is just as capable so far,” said Areiel Wolanow, managing director at Finserv Experts.
 “The key difference over time will be one of cost.
 Professional criminals will keep abreast of industry-leading fraud indicators and adapt their behavior to suit.
 Human data scientists will need to iterate their analysis over time to keep pace, while machine learning algorithms train themselves over time based on observable changes in the underlying data.”

-The distribution chain in the insurance industry is winding and complex.
-A series of middlemen examine information between the insured and the carrier, leading to a lot of human error and manual work that slows the process, said Breen.
+The insurance industry’s distribution chain is winding and complex.
+A series of intermediaries examine information between the insured and the carrier, leading to a lot of human error and manual work that slow the process.
 However, AI is starting to fix that problem.

-For Pogreb, bridging the gap between the insured and the insurer is as important as reducing error.
-With better data, both customers and insurers benefit, she said, because insurers can develop better products based on more accurate assessments, and customers will pay for exactly what they need.
+For Pogreb, bridging the gap between the insured and the insurer is as important as reducing errors.
+More accurate data benefits both customers and insurers because insurers can develop better products based on more precise assessments.
+As a result, customers pay for exactly what they need.
 [Read related article: Websites for Comparing Small Business Insurance Quotes]

 Customer service

 Even in a sector as change-resistant as insurance, good customer service is paramount.
-After all, people often stop using companies with bad customer service.
+After all, people often stop using companies that provide bad customer service.
 That’s why so many insurance company websites now include chatbots.
 These AI tools can guide customers through numerous queries without human intervention.
-They’re also available 24/7, unlike many teams of actual people.
+They’re also available 24/7, unlike many human teams.

-For example, a customer who needs help accessing their account could ping the chatbot for assistance right from the insurer’s website.
-This function could potentially resolve customer crises in a jiffy.
-Real, human customer service agents may still be necessary for more complex concerns, but AI chatbots can handle most of the remainder.
+For example, a customer who needs help accessing their account could ping the chatbot for assistance while visiting the insurer’s website.
+This function could potentially resolve customer concerns quickly.
+Human customer service agents may still be necessary for more complex issues, but AI chatbots can handle some of the work.

 Did You Know?Did you know